 I enjoyed reading the book that took me literally years to finally purchase.
 It was only after watching the pilot episode of Burn Notice that I remembered that he had “written” a couple of books on his career.

-Since I’ve been a fan ever since watching Evil Dead in an Arkansas drive-in on dollar night, I could not wait to read it.
+I’ve been a fan ever since watching Evil Dead in an Arkansas drive-in, it was dollar night.
+I could not wait to read it.
 I couldn’t find it anywhere to buy and my local library kept refusing my suggestion that they buy the book just so I could read it.

 *A quick note to the author Bruce Campbell.*

-Sorry Bruce, but the whole world’s a critic and my arguing that this was an obviously important story that needed to be read by all Bruce Campbell fans everywhere, seemed to fall on deaf ears.
+Sorry Bruce, but the whole world’s a critic.
+I am arguing that this is an obviously important story.
+One that Bruce Campbell fans need to read.
+This seemed to fall on deaf ears.
 To my chagrin they still do not stock your first or even second book, Make Love!
 The Bruce Campbell Way.
 So I had to stumble upon it completely by accident in my local Waterstones bookstore.
 I am still hoping to stumble upon your second book the same way.

 Right, groveling done, I can go onto the rest of my review, Bruce takes us through his marriages and the birth of his children.
 He also takes us behind the scenes with Kevin Sorbo (aka Hercules) and what it was like working in New Zealand on the show (and on Xena Warrior Princess).